-At the start of my class at BU this year, I asked who was nervous about writing code and, understandably, nearly every hand shot up.
-Designers today are used to manipulating design software like Adobe Illustrator, Photoshop, or Sketch to achieve their designs and stripping away a graphical user interface is like taking away a security blanket — at least it was for me when I first started.
+At the start of my class at BU, I asked who was nervous about writing code and, understandably, nearly every hand shot up.
+Designers today are used to manipulating design software to achieve their designs and stripping away a graphical user interface is like taking away a security blanket — at least it was for me when I first started.

 This fear isn’t isolated to students either.
 It stills surprises me when I speak to colleagues who describe themselves as knowing a bit of HTML but who don’t feel capable of writing “production code.”